-He builds the wall: How North Dakota’s Tommy Fisher used a Stephen K. Bannon stunt to score $2 billion in Trump border contracts
+He builds the wall: How North Dakota’s Tommy Fisher scored $2 billion in Trump border contracts

 The group’s belligerent style made for an odd pairing with Fisher, who employs Midwestern manners, speaks with a northern prairie accent and doesn’t tweet or troll.

 The history of his family company is rocky.
 His father, Eugene, was a self-taught inventor and gravel miner who built heavy-equipment businesses in the western North Dakota town of Dickinson.
 When Eugene Fisher put the company in his wife’s name, she filed for divorce and took control.
-Tommy Fisher’s own mother then fired him.
+Tommy Fisher’s mother then fired him.

 Eugene Fisher regained control and eventually got back together with Tommy’s mother.
-Tommy moved to Arizona to branch out, and the company grew as it landed contracts to build highways and other public infrastructure in the fast-growing southwest.
+Tommy moved to Arizona to branch out, and the company grew as it landed contracts to build highways and other public infrastructure in the fast-growing Southwest.

 The family’s North Dakota operation struggled.
-An older half brother, David Fisher, was convicted of possessing child pornography in 2005, an episode Tommy referred to as “trouble with computers.”
+An older half-brother, David Fisher, was convicted of possessing child pornography in 2005, an episode Tommy referred to as “trouble with computers.”
 His younger brother Michael was sentenced to serve time in federal prison for tax fraud in 2009 while “battling demons with alcohol,” Fisher said.
 He bought his brother out and took full control of Fisher Industries, Fisher Sand and Gravel and its subsidiaries.

-In 2010, Fisher won a $400 million contract to build a highway bridge outside Reno, the largest-ever contract awarded by the Nevada Department of Transportation.
+In 2010, Fisher won a $400 million contract to build a highway bridge outside Reno, the largest contract ever awarded by the Nevada Department of Transportation.
 Fisher said other companies didn’t want to take the job.
 He crafted his 1,500-employee company’s identity around pledges to prove critics wrong and pull off jobs others thought impossible.

 When the newly elected Trump administration began soliciting border wall design concepts in early 2017, Fisher was one of the companies picked to put up a prototype.
 Most of the other firms avoided media attention, but Fisher went on Fox News repeatedly to promote his company and tout his construction technique, at one point offering to build hundreds of miles of barriers for a fraction of the cost his competitors were seeking.
 It wasn’t the procurement process established by the Army Corps of Engineers, but it got the attention of the president and Bannon’s group.